Bui National Park

-The Bui National Park is found in Ghana.
+The Bui National Park is located in Ghana.
 It was established in 1971.
-This site is 1821km².
-It is located in a typical woodland savanna zone.
-The reserve is notable for its large Hippopotamus population in the Black Volta.
-The endangered black and white colobus monkey and a variety of antelopes and birds are also present.
-Part of the park has been inundated by the reservoir of the Bui Dam, which was constructed from 2007 to 2013.

-Location
+This park spans 1,821 km2.

+Geography

 Bui National Park is bisected by the Black Volta River; the section on the West of the river forms part of the Bono region and the section on the East of the river forms part of the Savannah Region of Ghana.
-The park borders Ivory Coast on the West.
+The park borders Ivory Coast to the West.
 The closest towns are Nsawkaw, Wenchi and Techiman.

+Environment

+The park is located in a typical woodland savanna zone.
+It is notable for its large hippopotamus population in the Black Volta.
+The endangered ursine colobus and a variety of antelopes and birds are also present.
+The park has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of violet turacos, red-throated bee-eaters, bearded barbets, Senegal parrots, yellow-billed shrikes, Senegal eremomelas, oriole warblers, white-crowned robin-chats and Heuglin's masked weavers.

+Bui Dam

+Part of the park has been inundated by the reservoir of the Bui Dam, which was constructed from 2007 to 2013.